Officers & Committees | Green Party of Kansas City Missouri

 Sundance currently serves as Treasurer for the Green Party of Kansas City, Missouri.
 Growing up in the urban core of Kansas City, Sundance has witnessed firsthand the effects lack of resources and education can have on communities.
 While they eventually went on to graduate from a university and become employed as a civil servant, Sundance has remained keenly aware of how easy it is for one’s progress to be affected by one’s environment.
 After years of actively voting for the same parties their parents voted for, Sundance eventually became disenchanted with what appeared to be a “status quo” style of government and community leadership, which never seemed to foster any improvement for poorer communities.
 As Sundance became more interested in recycling and environmental issues, they realized those issues also tended to be neglected by the two-party duopoly.
 Sundance considered abandoning voting altogether and began to search for alternatives.
 Sundance shared these feelings with another individual who introduced them to the Green Party.
 Immediately the entire environment seemed to be more about acceptance and advancement of society than anything the other parties had put forth.
 After attending some meetings, Sundance eventually became a member and looked for ways to become active in the party.
 They continued to be involved with the party and eventually took on the role of treasurer for the local chapter.
 Sundance continues to strive to do their part, along with the rest of the Green Party, to not only improve society for the underprivileged, but to save our environment and improve the lives of all people.

-Elections Coordinator: Sue Edward
+Elections Coordinator: [Vacant]

 [email protected]